tcharrua-odds/os-fastapi-middleware/docs/publishing.md

 - License is set to MIT by default; update if necessary

 2) Verify package layout
-- Your package lives at fastapi_security/ in the repo root and pyproject.toml uses setuptools as the backend.
+- Your package lives at fastapi_security/ with a compatibility public import at os_fastapi_middleware/ in the repo root.
 - Setuptools will auto-discover packages by default.
-No src/ mapping is used here; you don’t need changes.
+No src/ mapping is used here.
 - If you later migrate to a src layout, you must configure package_dir/find options accordingly.

 3) Build distributions